samschott/maestral/README.md

 Maestral currently does not support Dropbox Paper, the management of Dropbox teams and the management of shared folder settings.
 If you need any of this functionality, please use the Dropbox website or the official client.
-Maestral does support the syncing of multiple Dropbox accounts and excluding local files from sync with a ".mignore" file.
+Maestral does support syncing multiple Dropbox accounts and excluding local files from sync with a ".mignore" file.

-The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses much less memory (100 MB vs 800 MB for a medium sized Dropbox on macOS).
+The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is significantly smaller than the official Dropbox app (20 MB vs 290 MB) and uses much less memory (100 MB vs 800 MB for a medium sized Dropbox on macOS).
 The memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.

-Maestral uses the public Dropbox API which, unlike their own client, does not support syncing only those parts of a file which changed ("binary diff").
-Maestral therefore may use more bandwidth that the official client.
-However, it will never upload or download a file if it already exists with the same content locally and in the cloud and it will sync moved files or folders without transferring any files whenever possible.
+Maestral uses the public Dropbox API which, unlike the official client, does not support transferring only those parts of a file which changed ("binary diff").
+Maestral may therefore use more bandwidth that the official client.
+However, it will avoid uploading or downloading a file if it already exists with the same content locally or in the cloud.

 ## Installation

-A binary is provided for macOS High Sierra and higher and can be downloaded from the Releases tab.
+An app bundle is provided for macOS High Sierra and higher and can be downloaded from the Releases tab.
 On other platforms, please download and install the Python package from PyPI:

 ```console
 $ python3 -m pip install --upgrade maestral
 ```

 If you intend to use the graphical user interface, you also need to specify the GUI option during installation.
 This will install the `maestral-qt` frontend and `PyQt5`:

 ```console
 $ python3 -m pip install --upgrade maestral[gui]
 ```

 More detailed installation instructions are given in the [Wiki](https://github.com/SamSchott/maestral-dropbox/wiki/Installation-Requirements).